kashmir96/osoappliance/content/directory/appliance-repair-technicians/laser-electric.md

  alt: 'Logo for Laser Electric the New Zealand from Oamaru'
 ---

-Laser Electric is an Appliance Repair Technicians Company operating in Oamaru, New Zealand.
+# Laser Electric is an Appliance Repair Technician Company operating in Oamaru, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Oamaru.